-The workshop aims to provide the stepping stone for students and new graduates to
+The workshop aims to provide the stepping stone for physiotherapists

-(i) appreciate the importance of communication and what effective communication entails
+(i) to appreciate the importance of communication and what effective communication entails,

-This is the second of the series of workshops specially designed for physiotherapy students and new graduates of the profession.
-The workshop comprises of interactive activities including group sharings and discussions to promote active learning amongst participants.
+The workshop comprises of interactive activities including group sharing and discussions to promote active learning among participants.

 Ms Lee Sin Yi